Boston Massacre Site

 Paul Revere’s role in the historic Boston Massacre was not without controversy.
 It is not exactly known if he was present at the time of the shooting but it is almost certain that he visited the site, perhaps even several times to precisely determine the position of the participants and the bodies.
 He also personally knew the eyewitnesses, some of whom later participated with him in the Boston Tea Party.

 So why was Revere so interested in the Boston Massacre?
-He hardly needed this information to produce his famous gravure that he published under the long name “The Bloody Massacre perpetrated in King Street, Boston on March 5th 1770 by a party of the 29th Regiment”.
-This is because the depiction in the gravure was almost an identical copy of an earlier image created by the Boston artist Henry Pelham.
+He hardly needed this information to produce his famous engraving that he published under the long name “The Bloody Massacre perpetrated in King Street, Boston on March 5th 1770 by a party of the 29th Regiment”.
+This is because the depiction in the engraving was almost an identical copy of an earlier image created by the Boston artist Henry Pelham.
 Pelham later published a letter to Revere in Boston newspaper accusing the engraver of copying his drawing and calling it “the most dishonorable action”.

 Despite of copying the print, Revere did actually create an original depiction of the Boston Massacre, but it was hand-drawn with a pencil and is virtually unknown.
 But the accuracy of this schematic drawing was believed to be very good.
 It was even presented as the evidence during the Boston Massacre trial of the British soldiers and the officers.

-The diagram shows the street plan of the location with figures of the bodies lying down marked with the initials of those whom they belong.
-It takes some effort to decipher these marks.
+these marks.
 On the bottom left, you can see two bodies laying together marked by ‘A’ and ‘G’ close the hard-pressed circle of British bayonets.
 These are Attucks and Gray who, witness agreed, died at the soldiers’ feet.
 The boy, Maverick, was shot while standing in Quaker Lane.
 In the diagram his little figure is marked with a ‘G’, presumably for his master, Isaac Greenwood.
 James Caldwell is indicated correctly with a ‘C’.
 This drawing was made before Patrick Carr died, because his is not present in it.

 Visitors to Boston can easily find the location of the Boston Massacre site directly in front of the Old State House where it is marked by a circle of dark stones.
 Exactly at this site on March 5, 1770 an argument between Boston residents and British regulars turned violent killing five colonists.